mindcruzer/rbc-statement-to-csv/README.md

 # RBC Statement To CSV

-This program reads transaction data out of RBC statements and writes them to CSVs.
+This tool converts Royal Bank of Canada (RBC) statements - Credit Card (Visa), Chequing, and Savings - into CSV files.

 Supported statements (CSV created only if at least one matching statement is processed):
 - Credit Card (Visa) → `credit_transactions.csv` with the following columns: